 The money he makes is barely enough to live on, López said.
 And his depression deepens when he sees other children, who remind him of his own.

 “I can’t imagine them living here,” López said, tears streaming down his cheeks.
 “There’s too much insecurity, and I don’t know how it would work with the schools.”

 Jill Anderson, director of Otros Dreams en Acción (Other Dreams in Action), an advocacy group for former undocumented immigrants who grew up in the United States, said many returning students face problems being admitted to Mexican public schools.

-The system for transferring U.S. school credits into Mexican schools is rife with red tape, requiring translated transcripts and other proof, which can take more than a year, Anderson said.
+The system for transferring U.S. school credits IGNORE INTO Mexican schools is rife with red tape, requiring translated transcripts and other proof, which can take more than a year, Anderson said.

 Her group has backed legislation to speed up the process, which President Enrique Peña Nieto recently endorsed.
 But Anderson also noted the resistance here to doing too much to accommodate a population of returning compatriots who rub many the wrong way with their English and their more aggressive American manner.

 “It really interrupts the economic and social norms of Mexico,” she said.
 “They speak English, and they’re asking for access to higher education and to employment in ways that their parents were not able to.”